jiyi27/jiyi27.github.io/content/posts/frontend/js/001-nuggets-js.md

 // You will get TypeError: posts.then is not a function
 ```

 The issue in your code is that you're using `await` incorrectly with the `fetchPosts` function.
 When you use `await`, it waits for the promise to resolve and returns the result directly.
-Therefore, `posts` in your code is not a promise but the actual result of the promise.
+Therefore, `posts` in your code is not a promise but the actual result of the promise. **`await` won't return a promise but the actual result of the promise.**

 ```js
 async function handleGetPosts(req, res) {